Anjela Peck Mescall

 290F Facing Reality: A History of Documentary Cinema.

 The history of cinema as representation and interpretation of "reality," focusing on nonfiction film and video from a variety of periods and geographic locales.
 Emphasis on the ways in which nonfiction films can subvert viewers' conventional expectations and their personal security.
 Forms to be discussed include the city symphony, ethnographic documentary, propaganda, nature film, direct cinema, cinéma vérité, the compilation film and personal documentary.
-(Same as Cinema and New Media Studies 290 and Art History 290.)
+(Same as Art History 290 and Cinema and Media Studies 290.)
 MacDonald.

 Keeping it Real: Nineteenth-Century Realism.